4 Case Examples of Market Research

 Case Example: Cultural Research

 Cultural research involves studying the impact of culture on individual experiences, everyday life, social relations, and power.
-The following example will illustrate where Snapple’s lack of cultural research cost them the ability to expand into a new market.
+The following example will illustrate how Snapple’s lack of cultural research cost them their new market.

 Case Example: Industry Trends Research

-Industry trend research considers factors such as technological breakthroughs, changes in consumer behaviour, and changes in the market that may impact upon your industry.
-The following case study of Amazon launching a video streaming service will show how industry research can help you stay ahead of the competition.
+Industry trends are factors such as technological breakthroughs, changes in consumer behaviour, and changes in the market.
+Many business owners pay attention to these trends because of the impact they can have on an industry.
+The following case study of Amazon shows how industry research can help you stay ahead of the competition.

 Case Example: Competitive Research